 indifference, ingratitude, and contempt that the Sacred Heart of Jesus receives

-Friday of each month.
+from this world, say this prayer daily.
 This adapted version of the prayer is to be

-The Most Sacred Heart of Jesus.)
+the feast of The Most Sacred Heart of Jesus.)

-Your loving Heart is everywhere
+Your loving Heart is everywhere subject.

 Mindful that I myself

 have had a share in such great indignities, which I now deplore from the